ACM40960/project-leongill/README.md

  -0.01702554
 ```

 The same strategy and game simulation without splitting is done as follows:
 ```R
 strat = full_strategy_par(number_of_decks = 1, number_of_simulations = 10^3, include_double_down  = F, include_surrender = T, include_split = 0)
 return_per_game = play_games_par(number_of_simulations = 10^8, number_of_decks = 1, strategy = strat)
 ```
 Most other function are derivatives of or are used extensively within the functions above.
 To see how the remaining functions are used, go through the Blackjack_Investigations.RMD which includes some interesing applications of the package as well as runtimes for each function.
 It is essential that you close R before opening this file as it uses files in the same working directory as Blackjack_Investigations.RMD.
 If you open Blackjack_Investigations.RMD after installing the package without closing R-Studio between these actions, you will be in the package's working directory which will incur errors for some functions.
-The source code for R and C++ functions is in Blackjackr package in the folders R and src respectively.
+The source code for the R and C++ functions is in Blackjackr package in the folders R and src respectively.